Raghuji I: Conquest of Chhattisgarh

-Campaigns in Orissa and Bengal
+Campaigns in Bengal and Odisha

-The Expeditions in Bengal was taken by the Maratha Empire after the successful campaign in Carnatic at the Battle of Trichinopolly.
-The leader of the expedition was Raghoji of Nagpur.
-Raghoji was able to annex Orissa permanently as he successfully exploited the chaotic conditions prevailing in the region after the death of their Governor Murshid Quli Khan in 1727.
-Nawab of Bengal ceded territory up to the river Suvarnarekha to the Marathas, and agreeing to pay Rs.
-20 lacs as chauth for Bengal (includes both West Bengal and Bangladesh) and 12 lacs for Bihar (including Jharkhand), thus Bengal becoming a tributary to the Marathas.
+The Maratha Empire undertook an expedition in Bengal after the successful campaign in Carnatic at the Battle of Trichinopolly.
+Raghoji led this expedition.
+Raghoji was able to annex Orissa permanently, as he successfully exploited the chaotic conditions prevailing in the region after the death of the Orissa governor Murshid Quli Khan in 1727.
+The Nawab of Bengal ceded territory up to the river Suvarnarekha to the Marathas, and agreeing to pay Rs.
+20 lacs as chauth for Bengal (including both West Bengal and Bangladesh) and 12 lacs for Bihar (including Jharkhand); Bengal thus became a tributary of the Marathas.

 Final takeover of Devagad

-Dissensions continued between the Devgad Gond brothers and once again, the elder brother Burhan Shah requested the aid of Raghoji Bhonsle.
+Dissensions continued between the Devgad Gond brothers and once again, the elder brother Burhan Shah requested the aid of Raghoji.
 Akbar Shah was driven into exile and finally poisoned at Hyderabad.
-However this time, Raghoji Bhonsle did not pass the opportunity of conquering such a plentiful and rich country, with it being within his grasp.
+However, this time Raghoji did not pass the opportunity of conquering such a plentiful and rich country.

 He declared himself 'protector' of the Gond king.
 Thus in 1743, Burhan Shah was practically made a state pensionary, with real power being in the hands of the Maratha ruler.
-After this event the role of the Gonds in politics of Deogarh region fades out of history.
+After this event the role of the Gonds in politics of the Deogarh region faded from history.